Chiranjeevi2001/EcoTrack/README.md

 _For a greener future, one step at a time_

 A Trash Tracker app that promotes Sustainable Development Goal (SDG) #11 - Sustainable Cities and Communities.
-This app could encourage users to take photos of litter or trash in their communities, tag the location, and report it.
+This app encourages users to take photos of litter or trash in their communities, tag the location, and report it.